Tom-Ainsworth/blackshaw-theatre/README.md

 -   The Website was tested on Google Chrome, and Safari on iOS and iPadOS.
 -   The website was tested on Chrome, Safari and Firefox on laptop and desktop.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPad Pro, iPhone7, iPhone X, iPhone SE & iPhone 12.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   When reducing the site from around 1775px to 1575px, the About section images overlap slightly.

 ## Deployment